ShaunCurtis/Blazr.Demo/documents/CQS-Data-Pipeline.md

 }
 ```

-> Why implement these empty classes?

-We need a one-to-one relationship (requests -> handlers) so we need a handler for each type of command.
+We need a one-to-one relationship (requests -> handlers) so we define a handler for each type of command.

 ### The Handlers

 There's no benefit in creating interfaces or base classes for handlers so we implement Create/Update/Delete commands as three separate classes.  `TRecord` defines the record class and `TDbContext` the `DbContext` used in the DI `DbContextFactory`.

-We don't need the actual `DbContext` class: we use the built in generic methods in `DbContext`.   `Set<TRecord>` method finds the `DbSet` instances of `TRecord` and `Update<TRecord>`, `Add<TRecord>` and `Delete<TRecord>` methods with `SaveChangesAsync` implement the commands.
+We use the built in generic methods in `DbContext`, so don't need the specific `DbContext`.   `Set<TRecord>` method finds the `DbSet` instances of `TRecord` and `Update<TRecord>`, `Add<TRecord>` and `Delete<TRecord>` methods with `SaveChangesAsync` implement the commands.

 All the handlers follow the same pattern.

 1. The constructor passes in the DbContext factory and the command request to execute.
 2. `Execute`:
    1. Gets a DbContext.
-   2. Calls the generic `Add/Update/Delete` on the contexct passing in the record.
+   2. Calls the generic `Add/Update/Delete` on the context passing in the record.
 Internally EF finds the recordset and the specific record and replaces it with the one supplied.
    3. Calls `SaveChanges` on the DbContext that commits the changes to the data store.
    4. Checks we have one change and returns a `CommandResult`.